iavorskyi/my-docs/object-storage-cors.md

 ### In case CORS errors
 1. Define the region where this bucket is placed
 2. Using Postman send the request to get the actual CORS policy (needs credentials for S3 storage).
-To authorise - use Cookie 'gosassion', taken from another request to the backend from the console:
+To authorize - use Cookie 'gosassion', taken from another request to the backend from the console:

 <img width="1031" alt="Screenshot 2023-07-31 at 15 21 16" src="https://github.com/iavorskyi/my-docs/assets/67505004/408e3707-a64f-41c5-8246-130425b69935">